orchestr7/small-interviews/java/Other/FreeQuestions.md

 - Happens before relation.
 What it is?
 - How many primitives do you know in Java?
 Is String a primitive?
 Where primitive objects are stored?
 In heap or in stack?
 - Volatile - how it works and why does it needed?
+- What is Thread Local?
+What are the disadvantages (uncontrolled set from anywhere, high cost of inheritance).
+What is the lifetime of ThreadLocal?
+What should I do to clean it?
 - Atomics - what are they needed for.
 What is CAS operations?
 - Synchronized on method vs synchronized on code block?
 - Why Atomics can be worse than synchronized?